 - Make sure to whisk the teriyaki sauce constantly once it starts to boil.
 It tends to burn easily.

 Adding too much sauce can cause your wings to become soggy.
-I suggest coating them with ⅔ of the sauce first and reserving the rest in case you want to drizzle some more while eating.
+I suggest coating them with ⅔ of the sauce first and reserving the rest if you want to drizzle some more while eating.

 If your sauce is too hot, that may also be a problem.
 In that case, let it cool for 5 minutes before using.